jrusev/TelerikAcademy/git-commands.md

 You can get a Git project using two main approaches:

-1. Transform the current directory into a Git repository (this is usually the first command you’ll run in a new project.).
+1. Transform the current directory into a Git repository (this is usually the first command youï¿½ll run in a new project.).
 `$ git init`
 To add a new remote (get the SSH link not the HTTP from github):
 `$ git remote add origin git@github.com:user/repo.git`